near/stakewars-iv/HOW_TO.md

 Sample config: [will be provided shortly]

-In order to be able to create staking pool, you need some tokens.
+In order to become a validator, you need some tokens.
 Please fill in the validator form: [the link to the form will be provided shortly].

 ### Hardware requirements